mpcsb/testing_branch/_posts/2026-08-29-distillation-targeted-labels.md

 ---
-title: "Distilling an LLM, then choosing what to label next"
+title: "After distillation: where should the next label go?"
-excerpt: "2026-08-29 — Using a small student model not only to reproduce LLM labels, but to find weak class boundaries and decide where the next labels will be most useful."
+excerpt: "2026-08-29 — Using a student model to audit LLM labels, find weak class boundaries, and spend the next labelling budget where it can still change the model."
 permalink: /distillation-targeted-labels/
 header:
   overlay_image: /assets/images/llm_distillation/header.jpg